Quick Summary / TLDR

 ❌ Overflow demand: The UED team couldn’t keep pace with simultaneous launches, summits, and executive keynotes.

-❌ High stakes: Presentations had to land with senior leaders and global audiences, leaving no room for missteps.
+❌ High stakes: Presentations needed to impress senior leaders and global audiences without errors.

-❌ Brand consistency: Every deck needed to reflect LinkedIn’s evolving design system and maintain a professional, trustworthy tone.
+❌ Brand consistency: Decks had to align with the updated design system and maintain a unified voice.

-❌ Compressed timelines: Fast-moving events meant there was often little time for iteration or refinement.
+❌ Compressed timelines: Events moved fast, leaving little time for iteration or polish.

 My Role

-Designed executive-level presentations for product launches, keynotes, and summits
+➡ Designed executive-level presentations for product launches, summits, and internal keynotes

-Partnered with executives and C-level leaders to shape content and visual storytelling
+➡ Partnered with executives and C-level leaders on storytelling and content flow

-Expanded illustration and icon libraries to support broader UED initiatives
+➡ Expanded the illustration and icon libraries to support broader UED projects

 Extended contributions beyond presentations at LinkedIn spanned motion design, illustration, iconography, infographics, and internal web app UI audit and strategy.